 "Our Stories" is a RamblinWreck.com feature that provides first-person stories from current Georgia Tech student-athletes on their journey through academics, competition and life once their athletic careers are over.
-These young men and women represent the ideals of what it means to be a STUDENT-athlete at Georgia Tech.
+These young men and women represent the ideals of what it means to be an Everyday Champion at Georgia Tech.
 These are their stories.

 October 18, 2017

 *Johnathan Langley: Learning The Value In Serving Others

 As a young kid growing up in Atlanta, my dream was to be a Georgia Tech baseball player.
 While I never found a spot on the official roster, the lessons I've learned from my position on the team have been invaluable.

 Click HERE to read the rest of Johnathan's story.

 September 27, 2017

 Zaire O'Neil - Women's Basketball